 Any application failing to meet the requirements of the program will be judged ineligible.

-Applications will be treated as confidential documents.
 Only institutions that fulfil the applicable legal requirements from non-profit / charity law may be chosen as recipients under the program.

 +49 221 94 05 82-3020